plone/training/eggs1.rst

     The phone book of the packages.
 By reading it you can find out which functionality is registered though the component architecture.

 setuphandlers.py (src/ploneconf/site/setuphandlers.py)
-    This holds code that is automatically run when installing and uninstalling our addon.
+    This holds code that is automatically run when installing and uninstalling our add-on.

 interfaces.py (src/ploneconf/site/interfaces.py)
     Here a browserlayer is defined in a straightforward python class.
 We will need it later.